HackYourFuture/JavaScript1/Week2/MAKEME.md

     <br>8.
 Collections
     <br>11.
 When Things Go Wrong

+## Step 3: Rover the Robot

+Go and try out this cool game: http://hyf-robot.herokuapp.com/index.html, there are different levels, see how far you can get!

 ## Step 3: JavaScript

+_Deadline Thursday_

 > For all the following exercises create a new .js file.
 Try to find a proper name for each file or make a small comment about what it does inside for future reference

+*IMPORTANT NOTE*
+In each assignment write at least two `console.log` statements to verify if your code works correctly.
+In other words proof that you code works as expected.
+If you need inspiration look at the steps defined in the assignments from last week.

 1. Create a function that takes 3 arguments and returns the sum of the three arguments.

 2. Create a function named `colorCar` that receives a color, and prints out, "a red car" for example.
-(Hint: put it in your file and run it like before.)

 3. Create an object and a function that takes the object as a parameter and prints out all of its names and values.